-Stage 1: Collect the sample and calculate rObs from the N data points (pairs of X, Y values).
+<nl>Stage 1.
+Collect the sample and calculate rObs from the N data points (pairs of X, Y values).

-Stage 2: Prepare the univariate sampling frame by combining every x with every y value.
+Stage 2.
+Prepare the univariate sampling frame by combining every x with every y value.

-Stage 3: Randomly draw N pairs of scores with replacement from the N2 possible points in the sampling frame.
+Stage 3.
+Randomly draw N pairs of scores with replacement from the N2 possible points in the sampling frame.
 Repeat this stage to form B = 9,999 bootstrap samples.

-Stage 4: Calculate for each bootstrap sample drawn in stage 3.
+Stage 4.
+Calculate for each bootstrap sample drawn in Stage 3.

-Stage 5: Calculate the .
-If a hypothesis test is desired, the null hypothesis can be rejected if rObs falls outside of the region of non-rejection defined by the CI.
-The standard error is again the standard deviation of the bootstrap distribution.
+Stage 5.
+Calculate the .
+If a hypothesis test is desired, the null hypothesis can be rejected if rObs falls outside of the region of nonrejection defined by the CI.
+The standard error is again the standard deviation of the bootstrap distribution.</nl>

-This CI (derived from ) represents the variability around ρNull, whereas the previous CI (derived from ) represents the variability around rObs.
+<bt>This CI (derived from ) represents the variability around ρNull, whereas the previous CI (derived from ) represents the variability around rObs.
 The two contrasting p-value equations for H0: ρ > ρNull are Notice that the value of ρNull is not present in the latter p-value equation because it is reﬂected within the sampling frame, which is constrained by its construction to have a correlation of zero.

-The univariate sampling bootstrap is easily extended to cases where correlations are non-zero.
+The univariate sampling bootstrap is easily extended to cases where correlations are nonzero.
 Using a method called “diagonalization” the sampling frame produced by the univariate sampling framework can be shaped to exhibit any correlation a researcher might require.
 This is particularly useful in two ways.
 The first is to test non-nil null hypotheses.
 In some cases, simply rejecting the null hypothesis of no correlation may not be of interest.
-In order to use the univariate sampling bootstrap for this test of the non-nil null the researcher can set the correlation in the sampling frame to the null hypothesized correlation coefficient.
+In order to use the univariate sampling bootstrap for this test of the non-nil null, the researcher can set the correlation in the sampling frame to the null hypothesized correlation coefficient.
 The bootstrap procedure then proceeds as before.
 This creates a null distribution around the non-nil null.

 The second case where diagonalization of the univariate sampling frame is useful is when a confidence interval is desired.
 By diagonalizing the univariate sampling frame so that it has the same correlation as the originally observed data, and then bootstrapping as before, the resulting confidence interval is the confidence interval of the observed statistic.

 While the alternative step of using the univariate sampling frame, instead of the raw data, may seem to be trivial, this alteration to the bootstrap has repeatedly shown itself to provide advantages over the traditional bootstrap, particularly with regards to Type I error rates.
-Research on correlation coefficients has demonstrated this in a number of settings (e.g., Beasley et al. 2007, Bishara & Hittner, 2012; Bishara & Hittner, 2017).
-Research for uses other than correlation coefficients has also recently found an advantage for the univariate sampling bootstrap over other bootstrap alternatives and some non-bootstrap CI methods (O’Keefe & Rodgers, 2020).
-Software implementations of the univariate bootstrap are available in R (e.g., Omisc), which manages the creation of the univariate sampling frame, diagonalization if desired, and the bootstrapping procedure itself.
+Research on correlation coefficients has demonstrated this in a number of settings (e.g., Beasley et al., 2007; Bishara & Hittner, 2012, 2017).
+Research for uses other than correlation coefficients has also recently found an advantage for the univariate sampling bootstrap over other bootstrap alternatives and some nonbootstrap CI methods (O’Keefe & Rodgers, 2020).
+Software implementations of the univariate bootstrap are available in R (e.g., Omisc) that manage the creation of the univariate sampling frame, diagonalization if desired, and the bootstrapping procedure itself.

 Hutson (2019) defined an almost identical approach to the univariate sampling bootstrap, and named it the surrogate bootstrap.
 (The only difference is his focus on defining the p-value, instead of the confidence interval; if the confidence interval is used for hypothesis testing, the outcome must always be identical.
 Hutson noted in relation to the Lee and Rodgers, 1998, procedure that “the test can also be inverted to provide precise confidence interval for ρ”).
 Hutson provided mathematical justification for the univariate sampling bootstrap, along with additional simulation support for the excellent operating characteristics of this bootstrap method.